apache/couchdb-nmo/doc/cli/nemo-config.md

  - get:

 Print sections or values inside sections from the configuration file.

-It will print the result as colored output.
 JSON output is also supported by passing the `--json` flag.